 Most probiotic research is focused on colon cancer since microorganisms live in your intestinal tract.
 Some of these studies found a correlation that people with colon cancer had an unhealthy population of gut bacteria before their colon cancer developed.
 To add to this research, scientists found that being overweight or obese can increase the risk for many types of cancers, including colon cancer, and people who are leaner tend of have more diversity of microorganisms and less incidence of these certain types of cancers.

-So what else do these good bacteria do for us?
+So what else do these beneficial bacteria do for us?

 - Maintain proper digestion

-- Maintain immunity by creating antibodies and stopping unhealthy bacteria from growing
+- Maintain immunity by creating antibodies and stopping other bacteria from growing

 - Maintain overall gastrointestinal health, which includes colon and bowel function